 (MS Napoleon Bonaparte) In the period December 6-9, 2010, the ship participated in a maritime counter-terrorism exercise.
 It started on December 6 midnight, when a group of "terrorists" took control of the ferry, carrying a total of 231 passengers and 85 crew.

 The ship was taken hostage for 48 hours until GIGN (elite tactical unit of the French National Gendarmerie) and marine commandos took possession of the vessel.
 The exercise ended with a total of 22 killed and 14 injured.
 Among the "killed" was the Captain, 2 passengers, and 14 terrorists.

 In total, nearly 550 people participated in the exercise, which purpose was to verify the effectiveness and coordination of the French forces after real pirates captured Le Ponant yacht in 2008.

-(MS Napoleon Bonaparte) On December 28, 1999, a severe westerly storm in the Mediterranean prevented the ship from entering the harbour of Ajaccio (Corsica Island).
-The ship wasa carrying around 1500 passengers.
+(MS Napoleon Bonaparte) On December 28, 1999, a severe westerly storm in the Mediterranean prevented the ship from entering the harbor of Ajaccio (Corsica Island).
+The ship was carrying around 1500 passengers.

 Due to strong gusts, all the attempts for docking were unsuccessful.
 To all ferry passengers were offered complimentary lunch and dinner meals.
 On December 29, after ~36 hours at sea, the boat finally managed to berth at Port Ajaccio.
 On the same day, with around 800 passengers and cruising at low speed, the ship left Corsica towards homeport Marseille.